All About Bhadra Wildlife Sanctuary and National Tiger Reserve

 Jeep safari slots per tourists’ availability for 2 hours between 6:30 am and 4:00 pm.

-The jeep safari cost for adults is rupees 400 per head.
-Ticket prices drop to rupees 200 for children below the age of 10.
+The jeep safari costs rupees 400 per head for adults.
+Ticket prices drop to rupees 200 for children under 10.

 2. Boat Safari